opensearch-project/documentation-website/_api-reference/ingest-apis/ingest-pipelines.md

 `processors` | Required | Array of processor objects | A component that performs a specific task to process data as it's being ingested into OpenSearch.
 `description` | Optional | String | Description of the ingest pipeline.

-### Example: Specify a pipeline in the request body

 ## Next steps

 Learn how to: